 Who participates in what role?

 The participants represent a specific group of stakeholders from science and practice.
 The project leader initiates the process and participates as a stakeholder (of academia).
 The moderator acts as facilitator of the process and not as an expert on the research topic.

 What do I need to prepare?

 The project leader identifies a facilitator who has the skills to act as an intermediary between the different stakeholders.
-Together they choose a suited meeting place for the first meeting.
+Together they choose a suitable meeting place for the first meeting.
 It should be related to the topic and meaningful to all stakeholders.
 Visualisation of the inputs and outputs may be planned in advance.